 - Communication (from hotline customer service to the feedback mechanisms) is badly organized;

-- Data is neither handy, nor transparent;
+- Data is neither handy nor transparent;

 - The searching mechanisms are comparatively weak.

 To successfully compete under such complicated conditions, Tujia should clarify its product differentiation strategy.
-Enhancing overall service quality and balancing degree of requirements on both (supply and demand) sides can be a rational first move to achieve the long-term goals.
-One-year benchmark of widening coverage from 105 to 140 cities across China is realistic, though domestic market is where quality-related goals should by stated at first.
+Enhancing overall service quality and balancing the degree of requirements on both (supply and demand) sides can be a rational first move to achieve the long-term goals.
+One-year benchmark of widening coverage from 105 to 140 cities across China is realistic, though the domestic market is where quality-related goals should by stated at first.

 Another salient fact: Tujia's going abroad aggressively.
 The motto "go where Chinese tourist goes" may sound opportunistically, but it reflects the state of affairs, perfectly fitting modern circumstances.
 Further steps of Tujia will presumably have a lot in common with this slogan.
 Geographic expansion can always lead to dimensional shift – target-consumer scope expansion.
-When and where to start grow wide is a challenge for Tujia and the like.
-Thereby, the next battlefield might take place in developed world, following the reverse innovation trends.
+When and where to start to grow wide is a challenge for Tujia and the like.
+Thereby, the next battlefield might take place in the developed world, following the reverse innovation trends.